 Are Commercial Pilot jobs available?

 According to the projections of the U.S. Bureau of Labor Statistics, the Commercial Pilot industry is expected to grow at a slower than average rate when compared to all occupations.
 Pilots seeking employment with a commercial airline company will face a very competitive job market.
-However, regional airline and low-cost companies provide the best opportunities for new Pilots looking for a job.
+However, regional airlines and low-cost companies provide the best opportunities for new Pilots looking for a job.

 Careers You May Like